 to be published or made available in accordance with the manner of notifying winners printed on the tickets or other documents for the lottery under rule 2.

-[Clause 3 inserted in Gazette 28 Jun 1996 p.
+[Clause 3 inserted by Gazette 28 Jun 1996 p.
 3100.]

 4. Order in which prizes are to be drawn